Dealmakers brace for slow 2023 recovery after global M&A sinks

 By Anirban Sen and Pamela Barbaglia

-NEW YORK/LONDON, Dec 21 (Reuters) - Mergers and acquisitions (M&A) activity globally fell well short of the high-water mark set last year as debt financing markets collapsed and stock market volatility decimated valuations, and dealmakers are predicting a slow path to recovery in 2023.
+NEW YORK/LONDON, Dec 21 (Reuters) - Merger and acquisition (M&A) activity globally fell well short of the high-water mark set last year as debt financing markets collapsed and stock market volatility decimated valuations, with dealmakers predicting a slow path to recovery in 2023.

 The total value of M&A had fallen 37% to $3.66 trillion by Dec.
 20, according to Dealogic data, after hitting an all-time high of $5.9 trillion last year.